 The mutton exports rose from 657,000 tonnes in the fiscal year- 2014 to 671,000 tonnes in the fiscal year-2015.
 Before undertaking the full plunge, and afterward, Pakistan will have to seriously look into its own cost of production and the volume of various products that it figures out to export.
 The PHA comes into being on the back of passage of the PHA law-2015 and the law aim to: “promote import, export, trade, and commerce with foreign countries.”

 The PHA law will help promote this business and its board of Governors will include various stakeholders, from the federal and provincial governments, Shariah scholars, and Pakistani chambers of commerce and industry.
 To raise production and exports of Halal products, Pakistan announced in the National Budget in June this year, that meat processing plants which will be installed by December 2015, will enjoy a tax holiday – and will be exempt from payment of Income-tax – for four years.

 This tax-free status of meat processing plants should go a big way to gear up Halal exports.
 The foreign interest is marked by the recent raising of capital from the Pakistani stock market by foreign-owned Al Shaheer Corporation, which is considered to be a leading processor and exporter of meat.
-Also, the retired military men’s welfare organisation, the Fauji Foundation, will finance the Fauji-Meat Ltd. It plans to produce 100 tonnes of meat per day – including, 85 tonnes of beef and 15 tonnes of mutton – for the domestic and foreign markets.
+Also, the retired military men’s welfare organization, the Fauji Foundation, will finance Fauji-Meat Ltd. It plans to produce 100 tonnes of meat per day – including, 85 tonnes of beef and 15 tonnes of mutton – for the domestic and foreign markets.